 A: No. If only it were, there would be more healthy people around and chiropractors would not get patients who last saw a chiropractor “a few years ago when their back went out.”
 It is possible to get used to feeling more balanced, less stressed, and more energetic as a result of regular chiropractic care.
 Chiropractic is not addictive, however, good health is.

-A: Chiropractors base their care on the detection correction, and prevention of vertebral subluxations (spinal misalignments).
-We use specific spinal adjustments to correct the spine, to improve nerve system functions and reduce nerve interference.
+A: Chiropractors base their care on the detection correction and prevention of vertebral subluxations (spinal misalignments).
+We use specific spinal adjustments to correct the spine, improve nerve system functions, and reduce nerve interference.
 Osteopaths use drugs, surgery and other traditional medical therapies and only occasionally use manipulative procedures.

 A: Chiropractors take X-rays to reveal the internal structure and alignment of the spine.
 We are also concerned about underlying disease processes and disorders of the spine such as spinal deterioration, arthritis of the spine, abnormal development, bone spurs, disc disorders, tumors, and spinal curvature.
 X-rays also provide a blueprint for correcting the spine back to optimal health and alignment.